Azure/portaldocs/portal-sdk/generated/portalfx-telemetry-create.md

 <a name="create-telemetry-create-flow-functions-getcreateflows-underlying-function-resources"></a>
 #### Underlying Function Resources
 * `cluster("Azportalpartner").database("AzPtlCosmos").CreateFlows`
-  * The source of the Azure create lifecycle deployment information.
+  * The source of the Azure create life-cycle deployment information.
 * `cluster("Armprod").database("ARMProd").Deployments`
   * The source of the ARM deployment information
 * `cluster("Armprod").database("ARMProd").HttpIncomingRequests`